folutade/KnowThatYouAnointed/content/posts/the-party.md

   **Go to the club, have you some fun, make that ass bounce**
   It's whatever, just make it count*

-* At the end of “LUST.”, Kendrick references a New Testament Bible passage that speakes directly to the dangers of being controlled by gluttony and lust.
+* At the end of “LUST.,” Kendrick references a New Testament Bible passage that speaks directly to the dangers of being controlled by gluttony and lust.

   * *Lately, in **James 4:4** says
   "**Friend of the world is enemy of the Lord**"
   Brace yourself: Lust is all yours*

-* James 4:4 refers to a section of teaching that St. James, the step brother of Jesus, gave to Christians who were getting into conflicts because of their lust, gluttony and desire for all material possession that can be obtained in this world.
-St. James warns these Christians that living in this way leads to pride (i.e. exalting themselves above other to get what they want).
-Morover, St. James warns that those who become proud become enemies of God, who opposes those who are proud and gives grace to those who are humble.
+* James 4:4 refers to a section of teaching that St. James, the stepbrother of Jesus, gave to Christians who were getting into conflicts because of their lust, gluttony, and desire for all the material possessions that can be obtained in this world.
+St. James warns these Christians that living in this way leads to pride (i.e., exalting themselves above others to get what they want).
+Moreover, St. James warns that those who become proud become enemies of God, who opposes those who are proud and gives grace to those who are humble.

   * ***Where do wars and fighting among you come from?
 Don’t they come from your desires that war in your body parts?
 You lust, and do not have.
 You murder and want what someone else has, and can’t obtain it.
 You fight and make war.
 You don’t have, because you don’t ask.
 You ask, and don’t receive, because you ask with wrong motives, so that you may spend it on your desires**.